 It also helps to be living on the East Coast.
 Auckland’s East Coast Bays beaches are on my doorstep, so it’s been easy to make a short drive to numerous beaches around here.

 I’ve realized that relying only on my phone like I’ve been for the last couple of years, wasn’t an option anymore.
 So, I’ve pushed myself to bring my camera and tripod out with me more often and I’m forcing myself to stick with it.
 I’ve also begun to give a long exposure photography a go.

 These late autumn mornings and sunrises have been awesome.
 Water and sun rays often create awe-dropping reflections.
 The landscape is changing very fast when the sun is about to appear.
 Something I would hardly believe if I didn’t capture it with my camera.

 The sun is rising away from the iconic Rangitoto Island at the moment, more towards the North.
 However, I still often found the volcano illuminated in wonderful reflective colors.

 There’s one thing I’ve realized while waking up early during these late autumn days for morning photography: morning people are happiest.
 I am talking about the ones that actually want to be awake at the sunrise hour.
-The wait for a new day to unfold and the anticipation of those first sun rays fill us with certain energy, as the most amazing and unimaginable colors unfold in front of us right from the get-go.
+The wait for a new day to unfold and the anticipation of those first sun rays fill us with a certain energy, as the most amazing and unimaginable colors unfold in front of us right from the get-go.
 And it shows on everyone’s faces.